 The Monticello Artisan’s Trail (Nelson and Albemarle Counties) links the many varied arts under a unique umbrella for marketing their products.
 The organization connects the studios, galleries, and retail shops selling art with points of interest, restaurants and lodging in the area.

 Many country stores provide a variety of deli foods, fishing and hunting licenses and other services to their communities.
-Visitors can also peruse a few antique stores that are located throughout the county.
+Visitors can also peruse eclectic antique stores that are located throughout the county.